costajob/app-servers/README.md

 VM memory consumption is also under control.

 ### Node Cluster
-I used Node cluster library to spawn one process per CPU, thus granting parallelism (as with Ruby).
+I used Node cluster library to spawn one process per CPU, thus granting parallelism.

 ##### Bootstrap
 ```